pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/8-use-mobile-base.md

 :bulb: The way this is implemented in the HAL is simply to listen to the /cmd_vel topic, apply some smoothing, perform the kinematic calculations and send the speed commands to the wheels.
 This makes it very easy to create control interfaces using ROS, see the [keyboard example](https://github.com/pollen-robotics/zuuu_hal/blob/main/examples/zuuu_teleop_keyboard.py) or the [joy controller example](https://github.com/pollen-robotics/zuuu_hal/blob/main/examples/zuuu_teleop_joy.py).

 *Note: the HAL has a drive mode to set speed commands for variable amounts of time.
 Instead of relying on a topic, it creates a service.
 The niche usage didn't warrant the added complexity, so the interface with the SDK was not made.
 But if needed, it exists!*

+Well done, now you know all the basics about Reachy's SDK !
+Now, let's learn how to implement complex behaviours !